cnschrader/Datenight-KC/README.md

  ##Technologies used in this app
  This is a full stack application that uses HTML5, CSS3, Bootstrap, Javascript, JQuery,Handlebars, Node.js, Express, Passport.js, and Bcrypt.

- This full stack application uses HTML5, CSS3, Bootstrap, Javascript, and JQuery on the front end.